 Get Better Sleep for Better Days

 Sleep apnea is a condition that affects how you breathe while sleeping.
 For sufferers, normal breathing can be interrupted for 10 seconds or more hundreds of times during a single night.
 Untreated sleep apnea prevents you from getting enough deep, restorative sleep.
 Without it, you may be tired all the time, lack mental sharpness, and be less productive.
 Long term health effects can be serious, including weight gain, high blood pressure, heart disease, and diabetes.
 That's why we offer sleep apnea therapy for Portland, OR dental patients.
 To start getting better sleep for better days, give us a call!

-Why Choose Advanced Dental Arts NW for Sleep Apnea Therapy?
+Why Choose Advanced Dental Arts NW For Sleep Apnea Therapy?

 - Customized Treatment for Restful Sleep